dharmindersinghvirk25-creator/Aerial-Object-Classification-and-Detection-using-Deep-Learning/README.md

 🙌 Author

 Dharminder Singh Virk
-Made with ❤️ using Deep Learning & Computer Vision
+Made with ❤️ using Deep Learning